CasterShade/Tupper-s-self-referential-Formula/README.md

 It is really interesting that you could really have such a formula that has plot of everything in it.

-You just need to know where it is.<br> There's one site that helps find value of y i.e. k value where that plot exists on the Y axis of the plot of this formula.
+Note: You just need to know where it is.
+There's one site that helps find value of y i.e. k value where that plot exists on the Y axis of the plot of this formula.
 You just need to use that site to draw the plot and get the value of k.